arciel/Autolang/README.md

 where 1 represents True, and 0 represents False.

-Comments are preceded by a '#', and can span a single line (though they're not supported as of this commit).
+Comments are preceded by a '#', and can span a single line.

 V1 was really an experiment, I just wanted to get my feet wet with syntax analysis and interpretation.
-I'll put up a Makefile soon, but all files pertaining to it are in the *Files* directory, should be easy to compile the interpreter.

-#### Version 2 (wip)

-Autolang V2 will be a major departure from V1, moving towards more conventional syntax, and will be decently powerful and definitely Turing complete.
-It will allow low-level, 'first-order' programs to be written in it.

-*Files_V2/Grammar_V2.bnf* is a draft grammar for V2.
-It covers nearly all of the features, and reading it will give you a good insight into the language's future plans (also helps to work on the implementation better).
+For the current face of Autolang, checkout Version 2.